ZeusAbhijeet/SleepBot/README.md

 ## Changelogs

-21 Dec 2020:
+29 Dec 2020:

-1. Add new command: 'Slap' (Contributed by [itsCharmander](https://github.com/itsCharmander)).
+1. Added alias for top command: 'lb'.

-2. Add new command: 'Rule'.
-Sends the mentioned clause of the rules.
+2. 'top' command no longer shows users who have left the server.

 13 Dec 2020: